 The STEPS program provides

-- Four-year scholarships: Average $6,000 – $8,000 per year with demonstrated financial need, on top of any other financial aid you may receive.
+- Scholarships available for up to four years with an average value of up to $8000 per year with demonstrated financial need, on top of any other financial aid you may receive.

 - Peer course assistance: Upper-class students serve as mentors and tutors for required first year courses.